DFEAGILEDEVOPS/MTC/design/2020/design-ideas.md

 # Design proposals for 2020 architecture

+### Next steps

+#### Analysis day 27th Aug 2019
+- Establish 'pupil state' design.
+  - Add columns to pupil table?
+  - have separate pupil state table?
+  - eliminate pupil status function and infer state from pupil state
+- Restarts
+  - attach to pupil table directly
+  - pupil restart table serves as a log/audit trail
+  - bind to check on creation?
+  - create check as part of restart procedure?
+  - invalidate entire restart & check at end of day if not used?
+  - is this OK with UX/business?

 ### Restarts

 Map the restart record to the last check taken, rather than wait for the next check to be created.
 This gives a clear indication of checks that are void, due to a restart.